two hands hold a sign that says "Opening soon"

 Lower Cost

 New franchise concepts are often a more affordable choice than established brands.
 They typically charge a lower up-front franchise fee, and even royalties and marketing fees may be less than with bigger, better-known companies.
-New franchisors may also offer bigger financial concessions for multi-unit owners or area developers.
+New franchisors who are eager to grow may also offer sweeter deals for multi-unit owners or area developers.

 Growth Potential